pellcorp/creality-wiki/docs/btteddy.md

 sync
 ```

-### Config Overrides
+### Run the installer

+!!! note

     If you have pellcorp-overrides in github but not stored locally, [you need to recreate the ~/pellcorp-overrides directory](config_overrides.md#create-local-repo) before running the installer.sh!

-### Run the installer

 To run the script, you must specify the probe you want to use.